sanne88/cyber8420projectopenmrs/CodeReviewForSSE.md

 The default encryption key and initialization vector are hard-coded in the code (ENCRYPTION_VECTOR_DEFAULT and ENCRYPTION_KEY_DEFAULT).
 Hard-coded keys can pose a security risk, especially if they are not changed regularly.

-When reviewd the code ,the system demonstrates the dynamic generation of this keys in Security.Java file in the method generateNewInitVector() 294.
+On reviewing the code ,the system demonstrates dynamic generation of this keys in Security.Java file in the method generateNewInitVector() 294.
 Using SecureRandom instead of Random is designed to provide a higher level of security by using a cryptographically secure pseudo-random number generator (CSPRNG).

 ### CWE-611: Improper Restriction of XML External Entity Reference